 - The total number of impressions also depends level of advertising activity (e.g. the more advertisers the more ad placements are occupied and the more impressions are generated)

-However, the total number of ad impressions across all advertisers allows to get a relative search volume, i.e. allows to infer that search term X has a higher search volume than search term Y. This is because the total number of ad impressions across all advertisers will be closely correlated with the absolute search volume.
+However, the total number of ad impressions across all advertisers allows you to get a relative search volume, i.e. allows you to infer that search term X has a higher search volume than search term Y. This is because the total number of ad impressions across all advertisers will be closely correlated with the absolute search volume.

 Example: Because search term A has 500 total impressions and B 300 total impressions, the search volume of A will probably be higher than of B.

-Looking at the relative search volume allows you to evaluate the impression, click and conversion potential of a search term and prioritize the budget that you are dedicating to it.
+Looking at the relative search volume allows you to evaluate the impression, click, and conversion potential of a search term and prioritize the budget that you are dedicating to it.